Nightmare before Christmas? Traders dig in for long British election night

 Prime Minister Boris Johnson’s ruling Conservative Party is running on a pledge to enact a swift split from the EU, while Jeremy Corbyn’s main opposition Labour is promising another referendum on membership of the bloc.

-“I just basically canceled all holidays for our trading team next Friday, because we had some people actually who tried to take leave, this has all been canceled, which gives you an idea about what I expect on that day,” said Marco Pabst, chief investment officer at big Swiss private bank UBP.
+“I just basically cancelled all holidays for our trading team next Friday, because we had some people actually who tried to take leave, this has all been cancelled, which gives you an idea about what I expect on that day,” said Marco Pabst, chief investment officer at big Swiss private bank UBP.

 “I think Brexit day is going to be a walk in the park compared to a Corbyn majority - and Brexit day was bad.”